stlab/better-code/better-code/src/chapter-3-errors.md

 are called for.

-- The initial state of a compiler, before it has seen any input, certainly meets the compiler's invariants.
+- The initial state of a compiler, before it has seen any input, certainly meets its invariants.
 But when an error is encountered, resuming with that state would ignore the context seen so far that can help inform further diagnostics.
 If the following text did not match what is expected at the beginning of a source file, it would be flagged as an error.

-- If we have an error while we're applying a blur to some image, it's not enough that the users document is still a well formed file, right?
-It also can't have some random or half finished changes that they didn't request.

-So that's that would be that would be very scathed, OK.
-OK, so let's talk about recovering from a bug.
-So what would that mean?
-Well, first it is sumes that you had some way to detect the bug, right?
-And not all bugs are detectable, but let's assume that this one is.
-So an example of a nondetectable bug is you are trying to sort something, but you're but you're comparison function returns random results.
-So, so that doesn't satisfy the requirements for the the sorting function.
-It's a precondition that that there's no way to actually check for.
-OK.
-Uh, so, uh.
+We the error might, for example have been detected in some deeply (correctly) nested construct.
+If that state isn't preserved, each closing delimiter of that construct will be flagged as a new error.

+- In a desktop graphics application, it's not enough that upon error (say, file creation fails), the user has a well-formed document; an empty document is not an acceptable result.
+Leaving them with a well-formed document that is subtly changed from its state before the error would be especially bad.

+These examples show that even if invariants are upheld, a program can be very scathed indeed.

+### What About Recovery From Bugs?

+We've just seen an examples of recovery from an input error and a failure.
+What would it mean to recover from a bug?

+First, the bug needs to be detected.
+As we saw in the previous chapter, not all bugs are detectable.
+Also, it's important to admit that when a runtime bug check fails, we're not detecting the bug
+per-se: since bugs are flaws in *code*, finding bugs involves analyzing the program.
+We're really detecting a *downstream effect* that the bug has on *data*, akin to the way physicists conclude from cosmic microwave background radiation that the universe started with a big bang.
+We know something happened, but we don't know exactly where, how or why.

-So let's assume that we have a detectable bug, and usually that means some somebody's checking a precondition and that precondition check fails.
+Assuming we have a detectable bug, usually that means somebody's checking a precondition and that precondition check fails.
 And that means there's a bug in the collar that caused them to pass an invalid argument.
 So when that happens though, you're not really detecting the bug itself.
 You're detecting one of its symptoms like some kind of a cosmic echo.

 The bug itself occurred some indefinite point before that.
 Right then, there's a series of logical conclusions that the the code may have made about what it had that are incorrect.
 That led it to produce this input that you you see doesn't satisfy (preconditions,.